lbain/lucybain/source/blog/2014/10-06-null-undefined-undeclared.md

 var nullVariable = null; // null
 typeof nullVariable // "object"
 ```
-You probably don't often purposefully define a variable to `null`, but it may be the return value of a function.
+You probably don’t often purposefully define a variable to `null`, but it may be the return value of a function.
 Often you'll need to gaurd against `null` values in your code.

 You can know if a variable is null with the following: